microsoft/moaw/workshops/serverless-overview/workshop.md

 ```

-Now that we have a skeleton for our `AudioUpload` function in the `AudioUpload.cs` file, we will need to update it to meet the task goals:
+Now that we have a skeleton for our `AudioUpload` function in the `AudioUpload.cs` file, you will need to update it to meet the following goals:
-- It should to read the uploaded file from the body of the POST request
+- It should read the uploaded file from the body of the POST request
-- It should store the file as a blob in the blob storage account
+- It should store the file as a blob inside the blob Storage Account
-- It should respond to user with a status code 200 (OK)
+- It should respond to user with a status code 200

-To simplify uploading the file, we will rely on the blob output binding [`BlobOutput`](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob-output?tabs=python-v2%2Cin-process&pivots=programming-language-csharp) which will take care of the logic of connecting to the storage and uploading the function with minimal changes from our side.
+To upload the file, you will rely on the blob output binding [`BlobOutput`](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob-output?tabs=python-v2%2Cin-process&pivots=programming-language-csharp) of the Azure Function, which will take care of the logic of connecting to the Storage Account and uploading the function with minimal line of code in our side.

-To do this, let's start by adding a `AudioUploadOutput` class to the `AudioUpload.cs` file:
+To do this, let's start by adding a `AudioUploadOutput` class to the `AudioUpload.cs` file for simplicity but it can be done in a specific class.

 ```csharp
 public class AudioUploadOutput